davidbrowne/dsga/README.md

          * **vector_base** -> **vec_interface**
          * **indexed_vector** -> **swizzle_vec**
          * **storage_vector** -> **vec_storage**
-    * Microsoft Visual Studio 2022 will no longer be directly supported.
+    * Microsoft Visual Studio 2022 will no longer be directly supported or updated.
 Testing may possibly occur using the VS2022 toolset on VS2026.
     * Removed deprecated function ```logicalNot()```, replaced by ```compNot()```.
     * CMake support rewritten.
          * Install target with ```cmake --install``` support.